 Photo credit: Condé Nast Traveler

-Note: We work with many clients through challenging transitions, including retirement, selling a business or death of a spouse.
-We want to share our personal experiences of major life changes.
-They help us provide thoughtful advice.
-This is the fourth installment of our series.
-It features Katie Villegas.
+Note: We work with many clients through challenging transitions, including retirement, selling a business, or the death of a spouse.
+We're sharing our personal experiences of significant life changes, which allows us to provide you with thoughtful advice.
+The fourth installment features Financial Advisor, Katie Villegas, CFP®, CSRIC™.

 Julia Child is an icon.
 Not only was she a famous chef and cookbook author, but she led a life of adventure and invited us into her love for French cuisine.